-‘Concert between explosions’ brings musical respite to people sheltering in Kharkiv’s subways
+‘Concert between explosions’ provides respite in Kharkiv subway shelter

 As Russia invaded, a young boy played piano in Ukraine.
 Philip Glass says he never envisioned this soundtrack.

 Elsewhere, a video of a 7-year-old Ukrainian girl, Amelia Anisovych, singing “Let It Go” from the Disney movie “Frozen” inside a bomb shelter in Kyiv catapulted her to fame.
-Anisovych first sang in front of Ukrainians huddled together in a dimly lit bomb shelter in Kyiv.

-Like millions of others, she has since fled to Poland and performed Ukraine’s national anthem at an event this month to raise funds for those fleeing the war.
+Like millions of others, she has since fled to Poland.
+Amelia performed Ukraine’s national anthem at an event this month to raise funds for those fleeing the war.